 Self-Awakening Therapeutic Essentials Flow®: Created by Don Stapleton, Ph.
 D., this practice was born from his studies in creativity and human development, his personal dedication to yoga practice and his ongoing inquiry into the foundations of movement throughout the developmental cycle—beginning in utero and continuing through adulthood.
 You’ll explore the movements presented in his book that facilitate health and fitness, while also introducing yoga as a creative learning process and an expansion of consciousness.
 Self-Awakening Yoga unlocks the body’s natural intelligence by stimulating the primal impulse to move towards balance and healing.
 Practitioners can recover freedom of movement, release emotional trauma, and unleash their full spiritual and physical potential to re-balance and integrate the whole self.

 Nosara Yoga Vinyasa Flow®: Created by Amba Stapleton out of her love of strong physical exercise, sweating and the movement of life force (or prana).
 This dynamic sequence of hatha yoga postures is linked together through rhythm and breath, and inspired by passionate music, creating a shift in brain wave patterns that lead to a shift in consciousness.

-What Will I Experience During the 200-Hour Yoga Teacher Training?
+What Will I Experience During the 200-Hour Vinyasa Teacher Training?